Knot surgery formulae for instanton Floer homology II: applications: Twisted Whitehead doubles and splicings

 which implies that $\tau_I(D^+_{t+1}(J))=1.$

 When $t\geq 2\tau_I(J)$, we know similarly that

 so $F_{\delta,n}$ restricted to $(D^+_{t}(J),\Ga_{n},1)$ is trivial and the injectivity of $F_{\delta}$ implies that

-which means $\tau_I(D^+_{t+1}(J))<1.$ To further settle down the $\tau_I$, we can look at the mirrors of such knots.
+which means $\tau_I(D^+_{t+1}(J))<1.$ To further refine the $\tau_I$, we can look at the mirrors of such knots.
 Taking the mirror corresponding to reversing the orientation of the $3$-manifold so we have a different diagram

 As above, we can use the case $J=U$ and $t=-1$ to compute that

 As a result we have $\widebar{F}_{\times,n}\circ \widebar{F}_{\delta,n}$ is trivial and the injectivity of $\widebar{F}_{\delta}$ implies that